hzy86/IOS-APP/README.md

             - webdriverio: a Appium client that allows us to "speak in" WebDriver protocol with clear wrapper functions

-Things to demonstrate in this screen recording:
+### Things to demonstrate in this screen recording

     - this note to help you understand
     - the test simulation & results report
         - start the appium server in a terminal